 Applicants must hold a bachelor’s degree from a regionally accredited college or university or the recognized equivalent from an international institution.
 Although applicants must demonstrate strong analytical skills, technical and/or programming experience is not required.

 GRE scores are not required for admission to the program.
 In addition to the online application, students must submit the following:

 Application Fee or Waiver

 The online data science master’s program has four start dates throughout the year.
 Applications are reviewed and accepted on a rolling basis.

 The data science field continues to grow as more companies rely on the benefits of data collection and evaluation.
-According to the U.S. Bureau of Labor Statistics, the number of jobs for data analyst professionals will increase by 25% from 2019 to 2029.1
+According to the U.S. Bureau of Labor Statistics, employment of computer and information research scientists is projected to grow 22% from 2020-2030, much faster than the average for all occupations.1